karimhabush/cryptuwu/modules/keygen/README.md

 # Keypair Generation
- _PKIP module for generating keypairs s_
+ _cryptuwu module for generating keypairs s_

 >It supports RSA and DSA keypair generation